opendcs/opendcs/docs/source/dev-docs.rst

 Integration Test infrastructure
 ===============================

 OpenDCS now contains a framework for running integration tests.
-See the folder src/test-integration for the code.
+See the folder `src/test-integration` for the code.
+The intent is to be a simple to use "Compatibility Toolkit" where a given implementation is only responsible for identifying the OpenDCS concepts (DECODES, Timeseries, computations, etc) that it supports and handling instantiation of external resources and setting up the configuration.

 Framework
 ---------